Now that you want to start a blog, the next step is to make it happen.

 Step 5: Write your first blog entry

 If you already have an idea in mind, put it into writing.
-But before you do so, careful planning must be made and develop it as a habit.
+But before you do so, careful planning must be made and developed as a habit.

 When you write your blog, make sure the most important elements (target keywords, a summary of your blog) are mentioned at the top.
 In your first paragraph, include the popular keywords you discovered in your keyword research step.